 So What Exactly Does Website Design And SEO Working Together Mean?

-The quick and easy answer is making sure a website is designed using SEO best practices.
+We can find a quick and easy answer by simply typing on Google “My Business Optimization”, you will find so many articles all telling you the importance of making sure a website is designed using SEO best practices.
 The simple truth is that when SEO and website design play well together you can get a huge payoff.
 I bet you would like to know why!

 We know if you are missing a great design then you are missing a very critical piece of the website.
 Something that maybe we all don’t know is that if you are missing SEO then you are also missing a very important piece to the puzzle.
 Most of the time you run into the problem of having a great looking website, that’s hard to optimize.
 Of course, you can also have a site that is really optimized but looks awful and is hard to use.
 Neither of these are ideal situations.

 A major hurdle is getting the Web Dev team and the SEO team to work together to reach the common goal of having a great website that both looks good and will rank well.
 One of the major problems is that Web Dev teams and SEO teams have their own, sometimes very different agendas.
 Each team could be moving in opposite directions in order to reach their goals and finish the website on time.